 Do you find yourself repeating the same scenarios in your relationships?
 Do you have the same sexual problems with all of your partners?
 This could mean your love patterns are messing with your love and sex life.
 But there is a way out.
 Watch the interview I conducted with Sandy Kaufmann, Zurich-based love coach.

 In her work Sandy helps women understand the repeating patterns that lead them into destructive relationships or that make it difficult for them to build a healthy partnership with someone.
 If you prefer reading, find the transcript below.
 Don’t forget to follow our Instagram profiles!

 Anka Grzywacz: Hi, Sandy.
 So today we will be talking about patterns in love and relationships, but also in the bedroom.
 I’m really curious to hear from you.
-How the partners that you work with, with your clients, around love and relationships, how it translates into the intimate part of being together.
+How the patterns that you work with, with your clients, around love and relationships, how it translates into the intimate part of being together?

-And so just for the audience, I’m sure some people will join live others will probably watch a replay, a few words about you.
-So you are a love coach.
-You are based in Switzerland, in Zurich and you work with mostly single women.
-You help them open up to love and to recognize their love patterns from their past experiences so that they can change them and have better relationships in the future and find the right partner.
+So, you are a love coach.
+You are based in Switzerland, in Zurich and you work mostly with single women.
+You help them open up to love and recognize their love patterns from their past experiences, so that they can change them, have better relationships in the future and find the right partner.

 Sandy Kaufmann: Yes, exactly.

 A: It’s something you do in English and French, right?

 A: All right, so multilingual, and what I noticed, it’s so interesting that you combine talking to people, but also some sort of body work.
 Could you give us a brief explanation of what drove you to do this kind of work with your clients?